 This is the first step to keeping the camera in good condition.
 Camera lenses are expensive accessories that need to be taken care of.
 A very soft cloth must be used to clean the surface of the lens to avoid scratches.
 Only use products that are specifically made for lens cleaning; never use a tissue or the bottom of your shirt to wipe the lens.
 It is better to stick to cleaning materials that are recommended by the manufacturer.
 These are available in a reliable camera shop or photography establishment.

 Always make some time to clean the lens using a lens cleaning solution and special cleaning tissues.
 Make it a habit to apply the solution on the cleaning tissue instead of pouring it directly on the lens.
-This is to ensure that the solution does not drip inside the camera parts.
+This is to ensure that the solution does not drip … Read the rest

 Throughout this Nikon D5300 DSLR we have noticed that many of the features it has have been carried over from its predecessor.
 One example of this is the 39 point AF system.
 This is a great feature that keen photographers are happy to see is still present.
 The 9 cross type AF points alongside 3D focus tracking is great for those looking to take single shots of moving people, animals and objects without blurring.